PranavBhattarai/Linux-101/README.md

 # Linux101
-Clean and maintaing Linux commands
+Clean and maintaing my Linux distro.
+I usually prefer non-LTS Ubuntu as my daily driver.

-These are some commands that I used to make things work.
+These are some commands that I used to makes things work.
-This is a backup which I require/update time to time.
+This is a backup if incase it gets lost.